Republican lawmakers push bill restricting public officials from profiting off books while in office

 ALBANY, N.Y.
-(NEWS10) – After it was revealed that Governor Cuomo is making more than $5 million off his memoir, “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” New York State Republicans want to restrict some public officials from writing and profiting off book deals while in office.
+(NEWS10) — After it was revealed that Gov. Andrew Cuomo is making more than $5 million off his memoir, “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” New York State Republicans want to restrict some public officials from writing and profiting off book deals while in office.

 “Did this book deal influence the withholding and the manipulation of data when it came to our nursing home deaths?” said State Senator and bill sponsor George Borrello.